Westlake-AI/openmixup/README.md

 ## Citation

-If you find this project useful in your research, please consider star our [tech report](https://arxiv.org/abs/2209.04851):
+If you find this project useful in your research, please consider star `OpenMixup` or cite our [tech report](https://arxiv.org/abs/2209.04851):

 ```BibTeX
 @article{li2022openmixup,